 While there are many exciting ways to use the foil tool, I decided to create some organizational labels for my craft room to keep all my vinyl easily recognized in my creative space.

 Organizational Labels with Cricut Foil Tool

-Every year once the buzz of the holidays subsides and January dawns, I always feel the need to get organized.
-Cricut helps with organization in a lot of ways, if you haven’t picked up a Cricut for yourself yet, then you need to this year!
-Michaels Craft Store is my favorite place to shop for supplies and their stores are full of great organizing containers too!
+Once the buzz of the holidays subsides and January dawns, I feel the need to get organized every year.
+Cricut helps with organization in many ways, and if you haven’t picked up a Cricut for yourself yet, you need to this year!
+Michaels Craft Store is my favorite place to shop for supplies, and their stores are full of great organizing containers too!

 Cricut Foil Transfer Tool Tutorial – How to Create Foil Labels With Cricut

 The supplies are very straightforward for this project, and these labels can be created in less than an hour!

 - Cricut foil tool

 - Cricut pens

 Where did you get those containers for your bookshelf?!

 Download these free vinyl label templates by entering your email below via the form below!
 If you are already a subscriber, then login right here and search Design #95